SENSAAS/sensaas/README.md

 **Executables nsc (for Linux) or ncs-win (for windows) are included in this repository.**

-In case they do not work on your system, you may have to compile it using the source file nsc.c in directory src/.
+In case they do not work on your system, you may have to compile it using the source file nsc-300.c in directory src/.
 Instructions for compilation:

 1. **for Windows**:
 	The current executable nsc-win.exe was compiled by using [http://www.codeblocks.org](http://www.codeblocks.org).
 Rename the executable as nsc-win.exe because  'nsc-win.exe' is used to set the variable nscexe in the Python script sensaas.py

 2. **for Linux**:

-		cc src/nsc.c -lm
+		cc src/nsc-300.c -lm

 	rename a.out as nsc because 'nsc' is used to set the variable nscexe in the Python script sensaas.py: